 Brown algae is a common occurrence in a newly set up aquarium.
 Aquariums kept in dark places are also more likely to develop brown algae problems.
 In general, you can look at a few main causes:

 - Excess silica and nitrate in the water

 - Inadequate light

 Silica can build up in the aquarium from tap water that is high in silicic acid.
 It can also leach from some types of substrates that you may be using, such as silica sand.
 In addition to possibly being high in your tap water, nitrate can build up from uneaten food, dead material, or an overstocked environment.
 Along with providing proper lighting, improving water quality should be your biggest concerns.
 If you check each of these potential causes, you should be able to balance the aquarium's nutrient and light levels.

 How to Remove Brown Algae

-A brown algae issue is pretty easy to clean up and no real scrubbing is involved.
+A brown algae issue is easy to clean up and no real scrubbing is involved.
 The hardest part is usually getting it out of the gravel.

 This type of algae does not adhere strongly to the tank surfaces and is easily wiped away.
 Vacuuming the gravel with a siphon will quickly remove coatings from the substrate.
 This is important to ensure the algae cannot grow back as quickly.
-You should wipe off any tank decoration that may be affected as well.
+You should wipe off any tank decorations that may be affected as well.

 How to Prevent Brown Algae

 As with any algae, keeping the tank clean and performing regular partial water changes are the best preventative measures.
-The best tank maintenance measures are summed up simply:
+The best maintenance measures are summed up simply: